soda-sil/MySQL-EDA-Project/README.md

     └── eda_analysis.sql        # Full EDA script

 ## 🔗 Related Project
-This project uses data cleaned in: Data Cleaning in MySQL — Layoffs Dataset
+This project uses data cleaned in: Data Cleaning in MySQL (Layoffs Dataset)

 ## 🚀 How to Reproduce